kostkobv/houston/README.md

 can be provided for initializing the module with specific options (basically if the options value is provided, instead of injecting the `require(moduleName)` it will inject `require(moduleName)(options)`).
 The data from global configuration could be imported to keep the configs consistent with `${key:subkey:...}` template.
-If the key doesn't exist in the global config the injected value won't be changed. (check the example of `libs.json` file in `test/mocks/modules/test/config/`).
+If the key doesn't exist in the global config the injected value won't be changed.
+Also you can pass the dependency just as string, not an object (like just "http", "winston", "restify" and etc) (check the example of `libs.json` file in `test/mocks/modules/test/config/`).

 Module folders should be specified in `libs.json` as value of `module` key for proper injection.
 Please try to keep the modules simple and not to create nesting deeper then one level inside of module folders.
 The access